kodadot/nft-gallery/CONTRIBUTING.md

 - The [help wanted](https://github.com/kodadot/nft-gallery/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label is for problems or updates that anyone in the community can start working on.
 - The [good first issue](https://github.com/kodadot/nft-gallery/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label is for problems or updates we think are ideal for beginners.

-## Pull Requests
+## Pull requests 🛠️

-Pull requests are a great way to get your ideas into this repository.
+A pull request is a way to suggest changes in our repository.
+When we merge those changes, they should be deployed to the live site within 24 hours.

+### Pull request template

+When you open a pull request, you must fill out the "Ready for review" template before we can review your PR.
+This template helps reviewers understand your changes and the purpose of your pull request.
 When deciding if we merge in a pull request, we look at the following things:

 ### Does it state intent